MathuxNY-73/leetcode/Graph/README.md

 - [X] Find a better implementation.
 This time I based my algorithm on the index of the leaf node to do the binary search.
 - [X] Submit solution.
 Got correct in 32 ms with 26.2 MB
+- [X] Reimplement an binary search approach in Python as part of the June leetcoding challenge.
+The approach I used was the same as before.
+- [X] Submit solution.
+Got correct in 92 ms with 21.4 MB
 - [X] Problem solved

 ### Construct BST from Preorder Traversal